Nightclubs

 One of George’s most successful endeavors in the 1980s was Soundstage in Las Vegas.
 Soundstage was one of the city’s most important venues in its era.
 It introduced Las Vegas to up-and-coming alternative rock acts like R.E.M., Jane’s Addiction, and The Dead Kennedys.
 Multiple award-winning entertainer Ben Vereen hosted his famous Vegas Dance Workout classes at Soundstage.
 The venue also participated in the landmark Great Peace March in 1986, serving as a staging area for the Las Vegas leg of actor Robert Blake’s cross-country demonstration against nuclear weapons.

-While in Las Vegas, George contributed elsewhere in the city’s evolving culture.
+While in Las Vegas, George contributed elsewhere to the city’s evolving culture.
 He was on the board of directors for Las Vegas Magazine as it became one of the most successful city magazines in the country.
-The magazine was famous for introducing America to its food editor, Chef Wolfgang Puck, as well as producing a variety of programs for championship boxing and other major events at Las Vegas venues.
+The magazine was famous for introducing America to its food editor, Chef Wolfgang Puck, and producing various programs for championship boxing and other major events at Las Vegas venues.
 Despite his busy schedule, George also found time to spearhead the restoration of the storied Whitehead Mansion, one of the oldest landmark homes in the city.

 Club Broadway

 By the mid-1980s, after the demolition of The Monastery, George would go on to a new venture: Club Broadway.
 This beautiful building was opened in 1911 and remained in use by the Scottish Rite until the late 1950s.
-The property building was developed on the old Spring Street right-of-way vacated by the city in March of 1891.
+The property was built on the old Spring Street right-of-way, vacated by the city in March of 1891.

 Vortex

-Vortex was closed because of its black audience; the city of Seattle was contacted by Seattle University and a local building owner directly across the street from Vortex who claimed that while George was working on the building, they had noticed an increase of syringes and condoms in the neighborhood.
+Vortex was closed because of its black audience; the city of Seattle was contacted by Seattle University and a local building owner directly across the StreetStreet from Vortex who claimed that while George was working on the building, they had noticed an increase in syringes and condoms in the neighborhood.

-Most of this was, however, prior to vortex ever opening.
-Seattle University alumni contacted Seattle Pi alumni to write editorials about why George Freeman shouldn’t be allowed to have a gay establishment so close to a catholic university.
+Most of this was, however, before Vortex ever opened.
+Seattle University alums contacted Seattle Pi Alumni to write editorials about why George Freeman shouldn’t be allowed to have a gay establishment so close to a catholic university.

-The freshman class of Seattle U was told to avoid George Freeman because of his alleged influences over young people and strong personality.
-Fliers were even put up in the elevators of the university reminding people to beware of the Vortex.
-Soon thereafter The Seattle Times followed suit with an editorial, which in turn prompted Ken Schram of KOMO TV to run 10 commercials asking “Is there no way to get rid of the George Freemans of this world?"
+The freshman class of Seattle U was told to avoid George Freeman because of his alleged influence over young people and strong personality.
+Fliers were even put up in the elevators of the university, reminding people to beware of the Vortex.
+Soon after, The Seattle Times followed suit with an editorial, prompting Ken Schram of KOMO TV to run ten commercials asking, “Is there no way to get rid of the George Freemans of this world?”
 Vortex was soon closed.

 Phantom (San Jose)